A tourist's guide to regularity structures and singular stochastic PDEs: Basics on regularity structures

 Moreover, for any $\beta\in A$

 \end{itemize} We denote by

 a concrete regularity structure. \end{defn*}

+Recall that $\bigoplus$ denotes an algebraic sum, so each element of $T^{(+)}$ is a linear combination of elements of $T_\alpha^{(+)}$ for finitely many $\alpha$, even if $A^{(+)}$ is an infinite set.
 The different elements that appear in the definition of a concrete regularity structure will acquire later a concrete meaning.
-The elements of $T$ and $T^+$ will index expansion devices for the study of a given (system of) singular stochastic PDE(s) -- remember each equation has its own regularity structure.
-We saw in Section \ref{SectionLocalExpansionDevices} the meaning of the splitting maps $\Delta$ and $\Delta^+$ and their intertwining relation \eqref{eq T is comodule} in terms of expansion devices.
-Recall from the definition of the graded bialgebra given in Appendix \ref{SectionAppendixAlgebra} that $T_0^+=\langle{\bf1}_+\rangle$ and $T_\alpha^+T_\beta^+\subset T_{\alpha+\beta}^+$, for any $\alpha,\beta\in A^+$.
+The elements of $T$ and $T^+$ will index some expansion devices for the study of a given (system of) singular stochastic PDE(s) -- remember that each equation will have its own regularity structure.
+We saw in Section \ref{SectionLocalExpansionDevices} the meaning of the splitting maps $\Delta$ and $\Delta^+$ and their intertwining/coherence relations \eqref{EqRightComodule} in terms of some expansion device.
+Recall from the definition of the graded bialgebra given in Appendix {\sf \ref{SectionAppendixAlgebra}} that $T_0^+=\langle{\bf1}_+\rangle$ and $T_\alpha^+T_\beta^+\subset T_{\alpha+\beta}^+$, for any $\alpha,\beta\in A^+$.
 By Proposition \ref{PropBialgebraHopf}, the bialgebra $T^+$ is indeed a Hopf algebra; we denote by $S_+$ its antipode.
-Denoting by $\mcM : T^+\otimes T^+\rightarrow T^+$ the multiplication operator $\mcM(a\otimes b):=ab$, and by ${\bf1}_+'$ the counit of $T^+$ -- think of it as a dual vector to the vector $\textbf{\textsf{1}}_+$, the antipode $S_+$ is characterized by the identity
+Denoting by $\mcM : T^+\otimes T^+\rightarrow T^+$ the multiplication operator $\mcM(a\otimes b)\defeq ab$, and by ${\bf1}_+'$ the counit of $T^+$ -- think of it as a dual vector to the vector $\textbf{\textsf{1}}_+$, the antipode $S_+$ is characterized by the identity